Ros Atkins: Early life and education

 Ros Atkins was born in 1974 and grew up in Stithians, Cornwall but also lived in Port of Spain, Trinidad and Tobago and Nassau, Bahamas.
 He lived in Johannesburg, South Africa, after finishing his studies.

-Atkins was privately educated at the co-educational Truro School, in Truro in Cornwall, and went on to study history at the University of Cambridge where he was an undergraduate student at Jesus College, Cambridge.
+Atkins was privately educated at Truro School, in Truro in Cornwall, and went on to study history at the University of Cambridge where he was an undergraduate student at Jesus College, Cambridge.

 Career

-Early career

 Atkins began his career in South Africa where he researched crime prevention and human rights for the Centre for Policy Studies.
 He wrote for the Sunday Independent in South Africa and worked as a DJ in Johannesburg and at the Oppikoppi festival.

 On returning to the UK, Atkins became editor of timeout.com, and contributed to British Airways in-flight radio.

 Atkins continued to DJ, setting up a night at the Brixtonian Havana Club called Sharp in Brixton, south London, and appearing at WOMAD and Fruitstock.

 BBC Radio

 In 2001, Atkins joined the BBC as a news producer on the Simon Mayo programme on BBC Radio 5 Live.
 He also presented on Up All Night while at Radio 5 Live.
 Atkins then joined the BBC World Service.
 He presented The World Today and The Ticket before joining World Have Your Say in 2005.

 While Atkins was the presenter, World Have Your Say won a Sony Gold Award for Listener Participation in 2008 and a Sony Bronze Award for 'Best Speech Programme' in 2012.
 The Sony Awards have been described as the Oscars of the UK radio industry.

 Atkins has hosted coverage of many major stories around the world for BBC News, including both of Barack Obama's election victories and his first inauguration, the swine flu outbreak in Mexico, the football World Cups in Germany and South Africa, the Charles Taylor verdict, the London Olympic Games and the Diamond Jubilee of Elizabeth II celebrations.

-He was also a lead presenter for the BBC World Service coverage of the death of Nelson Mandela that won a Radio Academy Gold Award in 2014.
+Atkins served as a lead presenter for the BBC World Service coverage of the death of Nelson Mandela that won a Radio Academy Gold Award in 2014.

 Atkins has hosted television broadcasts including editions of World Have Your Say in Cairo (2011), Boston (2012) and Berlin (2014).

 Atkins also hosted live audience radio programmes for BBC World Service in many places including Cleveland, Austin Texas, Los Angeles, Windhoek, Delhi, Mumbai, Kampala, Nairobi, Accra, Abuja, Berlin, Brussels, Tel Aviv, Jakarta, Amsterdam, Copenhagen, Cardiff, Glasgow and many more.

 In 2009, Atkins wrote about how he and colleagues became 'social pariahs' after reporting on the swine flu outbreak in Mexico City.